 More Information: Read about sports injury treatment using the P.R.I.C.E. principle – Protection, Rest, Icing, Compression, Elevation.

-Medial collateral ligament surgery
+Surgery for Medial collateral ligament

 Most medial collateral ligament tears of the knee do not require surgery and will heal with time and rehabilitation.
 However, some severe Grade III MCL tears will not heal and residual instability with “opening of the joint” to stress on the outside aspect of the joint (“valgus force”) can persist.
 These type of MCL injuries are frequently seen in combination with associated ACL tears or high-energy, knee dislocation injuries.
 Rarely, the ligament stump can retract and become trapped within the joint.
-When this is seen on MRI, surgical intervention and repair is usually required to restore the normal anatomy.
+When this is seen on MRI, surgical intervention and repair are usually required to restore the normal anatomy.
 Consultation with a sports medicine doctor is important to examine and monitor the progress of a healing MCL injury.
 If surgery is required, a ligament repair with or without reconstruction with a tendon graft may be performed depending on the location and severity of the injury.

 What about platelet-rich plasma (PRP) injections for MCL injury in an athlete?

-PRP injections have been increasingly utilized in the treatment of various soft tissue injuries at athletes.
+PRP injections have been increasingly utilized in the treatment of various soft tissue injuries in athletes.
 It is thought that the isolated “healing factors” from the athlete’s own blood may accelerate or stimulate healing at the site of injury.
 This treatment was used in the treatment of Hines Ward’s MCL injury during football season.
 While this treatment may prove to be effective, studies are currently in progress to evaluate its efficacy.

 Indelicato, PA.
 “Isolated Medial Collateral Ligament Injuries in the Knee” J. Am.
 Acad.
 Ortho.
 Surg., Jan 1995; 3: 9 – 14.